theAfricanQuant/theAfricanQuant/README.md

 - <a href="https://SisengAI.com">SisengAI</a> _My blog created with fastpages running on github pages and jekyll_
 - <a href="https://docs.google.com/spreadsheets/d/1pNDy2Nol-j1bJacxQvrGgwZXwLmo_H5SyZR76jd8LUk/edit?usp=sharing">Berom-English Corpus</a> _Developing a corpus of contemporary words and sentences for the Berom Lanaguage_
 - <a href="https://www.researchgate.net/publication/347235065_Participatory_Research_for_Low-resourced_Machine_Translation_A_Case_Study_in_African_Languages/citations?latestCitations=PB%3A355365230">Participatory Research for Low-resourced Machine Translation: A Case Study in African Languages</a> _A paper we co-authored on Low-resourced Machine Translation_
+- <a href="https://arxiv.org/abs/2311.09828" target="_blank">AfriMTE and AfriCOMET: Empowering COMET to Embrace Under-resourced African Languages</a>

 </p>

 ### 🌱What I'm Learning